 And, over time, as enough of your users do that, your email will start getting sent to the junk folder.

 As we said, we’ve discussed this before.
 But it doesn’t stop people from ignoring it.
-In fact, the reason that it’s at the fore of our minds right now is that it has just been brought home, in spades, to someone that we are working with.
-They have a 100% confirmed opt-in list.
-In fact, some of their users pay to receive their mailings.
-But they are going to the junk folder at Gmail.
+In fact, let us tell you a story about a well-known business in the financial sector, let’s call them Acme (not their real name).
+Acme had a 100% confirmed opt-in list.
+In fact, some of their users paid to receive their financial services newsletter.
+But their email was consistently going to the junk folder at places like Gmail.
 Because they didn’t listen.
-And when we say that they didn’t listen, we mean that our CEO personally stood in front of them and gave them a custom 2-hour talk – for which they paid to fly her in – in which she personally explained all of this to them.
+And when we say that they didn’t listen, we mean that our CEO personally stood in front of them and gave them a 2-hour custom talk, for which they paid to fly her in, and in which she personally explained all of this to them.

-Why are they going to the junk folder at Gmail?
-Because their email is hard to read.
-It has lots of HTML – big fonts, colors, you name it – it looks like an HTML factory threw up in their email.
-Which makes it look spammy.
-Oh, except for their unsubscribe link, which is in a much smaller font, of course.
+Why were they going to the junk folder at places like Gmail?
+Because their email was hard to read.
+It had lots of HTML – big fonts, lots of different colored fonts – you name it.
+It looked like an HTML factory threw up in their email.
+Which made it look spammy.
+Of course their unsubscribe link was in a much smaller font, which made it harder to unsubscribe, and also looked spammy.